League-of-Foundry-Developers/scene-packer/README.md

 - Scene Journal Pins link to the correct Journal
 - Actor tokens on a Scene link to the correct Actor
+- Relink journal entries to compendium entities (to automatically fix the broken links after exporting from your World to your Compendium)

 ## Installation